Cuttlerat/bashbot/README.md

 cd bashbot
 ```

-Run a `first_start` for a database and token file creation
+Run `first_start` for a database and token file creation

 ```
 ./first_start